 All persons are required to present a picture ID prior to being issued a guest pass to enter the building.

 Drivers unfamiliar to staff should be prepared to show a picture ID.
-The following image shows the flow of traffic in and out of the parking lot:

-Arrows indicate the direction of traffic.
 Please note that the speed limit in the parking lot is 10 MPH.
 For the safety of our students, parents, and staff, please be mindful of speed while driving through the parking lot.